Questions about these courses should be directed to the program instructor.

 Click here for more info on funding opportunities!

-Students will be staying in student appropriate hotels while travelling, and camping (more like glamping!) while at the Villahermosa Research Station.
+For the first week of the program, you will be camping (more like glamping!) at the Villahermosa Research Station.
 Two students are assigned to each 10' x 12' x 6' cabin tent.
-Air mattresses, sheets, and pillows, are supplied for each student.
-There are also showers, latrines and one communal building.
-In this building, there is a full kitchen, dining room and lab facilities.
-Further, there is a large volleyball court to play on each night!
+Air mattresses, sheets, and pillows are provided.
+There are showers, latrines, and a communal building with a full kitchen, dining room, and lab facilities.
+There's also a large volleyball court to de-stress!
+This is a remote area free from light pollution with excellent stargazing.

 This program is open to undergraduate students in good academic standing from all faculties.

-Applications will be considered after your application has been received by Study Abroad.
+Applications will be considered after your online application and supplementary documents have been received in full.

 Statement of Purpose